 3. If you complete a M.Ed. program in Educational Technology / Library Media, you will be recommended for an S-5 teaching certificate.
 This is a Professional Clear Renewable certificate and is valid for five years.

-4. If you complete an Ed.S. program in Educational Leadership, you will be recommended for an PBL6 educator certificate.
+4. If you complete an Ed.S. program in Educational Leadership, you will be recommended for a PL6 educator certificate.
 This is a Professional, Clear Renewable certificate and is valid for five years.

 5. If you hold only a Provisional or Conditional teaching certificate issued by the state of Georgia and are converting that certificate to a Clear Renewable certificate, then this change is considered to be your first (initial) certificate.
 In this case, if you have completed the program, you will be recommended for the appropriate Field/Level certificate.

 6. If you complete an endorsement program in Reading or ESOL, you will be recommended for those endorsements without taking a GACE assessment.

 The Professional Standards Commission requires transcripts for all transactions available through GC.
 When you request transcripts from GC you will be asked to provide:

 1. Address to send the transcript, and